Ukactive: History

 ukactive originated as the Fitness Industry Association (FIA), which was founded in 1991 as a trade organisation for the fitness sector.
 Its stated aims were "to promote a healthier and more physically active nation through raising standards within the health and fitness industry".
 The FIA organised an annual 'Commit to get fit' campaign that raised awareness to member organisations to take part and to also raise money for charity, while the FIA's links with the NHS gave it added credibility.

 In April 2011, David Stalker was appointed as the new chief executive officer of the FIA, having served as 'Executive Director' since 2009.
 He replaced Andree Deane.
 Stalker oversaw the rebranding of the FIA into ukactive at the 2012 ukactive Summit, developing the organisation into a sector representative health body that champions the cause of physical activity, health and wellbeing.
 David Stalker left in 2015, and is now running Oxygen Freejumping.

 Organisation and governance

 ukactive's chief executive officer is Huw Edwards, who was appointed to the role in 2019.
-Baroness Tanni Grey-Thompson is currently ukactive's chair.
-The Paralympian and crossbench peer has been a vocal advocate of physical activity throughout her sporting and political career.
+Mike Farrar is currently ukactive's chair.
+Farrar was the former Chief Executive of the NHS Confederation from 2011 until October 2013.

 The other current members of the ukactive Board are: